kathryn-avanade/Project/README.md

 ![Home](/Home.png?raw=true)
 ![GardenPlant](/GardenPlant.png?raw=true)

+Deployment

+Deploying requires creating a pipeline and an Ubuntu 18.04 VM build agent (A build agent is a server that allows pipeline jobs to run on it) with SSH keys configured in an agent pool called dotnet-app-pool.
+The steps involved in deploying this app will be:
+1. Restore the dependencies
+2. Build and compile
+3. Publish the project to an artefact repository
+4. Run the compiled code

+Front-End Design

+Known Issues
 My front end website has been created using Asp.net using MVCs.
 On my github you can see that I have used the feature branch model **TO DO**.
 I have deployed my app using an azure web app resource, the link for which is here **TODO ADD LINK**

+Future Improvements

+Project Diary